 2. A Master's Degree

 To become a credentialed art therapist, you must earn a master's degree in art therapy that meets the standards of the AATA.
-Cedar Crest offers two options to purse your master degree: a two year Master of Art in Art Therapy or combine undergraduate and graduate studies and receive a B.A./M.A. in Art Therapy in just five years!
+Cedar Crest offers a two year Master of Art in Art Therapy.

 3. Supervised Practice (Post Graduate)

 In order to earn Art Therapy Registration (ATR) status, you will need to participate in supervised post-graduate experience following graduate school.